compwiz32/website/content/posts/SAML-OAuth-OIDC.md

 Let's start with the simplest possible explanations:

-SAML: Enterprise single sign-on that proves who you are to web applications
+**SAML**: Enterprise single sign-on that proves who you are to web applications

-OAuth 2.0: Lets apps access your stuff elsewhere without your password
+**OAuth 2.0**: Lets apps access your stuff elsewhere without your password

-OIDC: OAuth plus proper login - gives apps your identity AND access to your stuff
+**OIDC**: OAuth plus proper login - gives apps your identity AND access to your stuff

 Those one-liners give a high level overview of what each protocol was designed for.
 We're going to get into more detail on each and by the end, you'll understand why SAML can't do what OAuth does and what's the actual difference between OAuth and OIDC.